tjgibson/useful_functions/README.md

 # useful_functions
-Useful functions for analysis of genomics data
+Useful R functions for analysis of genomics data